tylerharter/cs320/f20/p5/README.md

 the same order (although they made be by chance).
 This [link](https://qr.ae/pNvGYH) goes a little more in-depth on stable vs unstable sorting algorithms with a nice example.
 Python's sort and sorted methods are stable.
 Pandas' sort_values method isn't stable by default (although it is possible to make it stable).
 However, you're encouraged to use csv.reader and csv.writer from Python's csv module instead of Pandas (as noted in section 1).

-### 3. `country` Command
+Now on to adding a country column.

-This one uses the IP2Location(:tm:).
+This part uses the IP2Location(:tm:).
 The compressed output table should be the same as the input, except with an extra column for country at the end.

-The `country` command only needs to work on .zip files where IPs are already sorted in ascending order (perhaps it's output from the `sort` command you just created).

 The fact that both the IP2Location(:tm:) data and the input zip to the `country` command are sorted in ascending order by IP means it should be possible to implement `country` as an O(N) function, where N is number of rows.
 Searching through all the IP2Location(:tm:) data again for each row of input data could be pretty slow.

+**Hint** Keeping an index for the IP2Location csv and only ever incrementing it should help keep the algorithm O(N).

+**Note:** As you may have noticed, it would be reasonable to also split sorting and adding the country column into two separate commands.
+When you come across dilemmas like in your own work, one question you could ask yourself is "Would I ever want the output of just the first part but not the second?"
+Taking this command for example, if you'd answer yes to the above question, you could think think about which is more inconvenient: having an extra command or having to remove a column when you just want sorted data?

 ## Visualization Commands

 Once you know have the country data for all the requests, there are a lot of fun ways to visualize the data.
-As shown in the following, the `geo` and `geohour` commands will produce .svg files, where countries generating more requests are drawn darker.
+As shown in the following, the `geocontinent` and `geohour` commands will produce .svg files, where countries which generate more requests are drawn darker.
 The `video` command will generate a 24-frame animation, showing where requests are coming from, hour-by-hour.

 <img src="media.png">

-### 4. `geo` Command
+### 3. `geohour` Command

 Give this a try: